Author: Nenad Rakocevic Date: 01/02/2003 Version: 1.0.0 Comments: [email protected]

 Example:

->> db: open pgsql://dockimbel:?@localhost/test
+>> db: open pgsql://dockimbel:?@localhost/test Password: *********

 Use the 'insert function :

-insert port data
+whereinsert port data

 Use the 'insert function :

-insert port [data word1 word2 ...]
+whereinsert port [data word1 word2 ...]

-All '? characters in the SQL query string will be replaced by the supplied REBOL values.
+port is an opened port to a PostgresQL server. data is a string containing the SQL query with '? characters. word1 word2 ... list of defined REBOL words or values All '? characters in the SQL query string will be replaced by the supplied REBOL values.
 If the number of '? characters is greater than the number of supplied values, the driver will send NULL values in place of the missing values.
 If the number of '? is lesser, the exceeding REBOL values will be ignored.

 Look at "Type conversion" to see how the driver handles REBOL to SQL conversions.